Kovak/YACS/README.md

 # YACS
-You're the Captain of a Spaceship - Game Created with Kivy and KivEnt
+You Are the Captain of a Spaceship - Game Created with Kivy and KivEnt

 The code in this repository is MIT licensed.
 The art assets, music, and sound fx found in the assets folder are under a Creative Commons Non-Commercial Share-A-Like